vitessio/website/content/en/docs/18.0/reference/programs/vtcombo/_index.md

       --stats_common_tags strings                                        Comma-separated list of common tags for the stats backend.
 It provides both label and values.
 Example: label1:value1,label2:value2
       --stats_drop_variables string                                      Variables to be dropped from the list of exported variables.
       --stats_emit_period duration                                       Interval between emitting stats to all registered backends (default 1m0s)
-      --stderrthreshold severity                                         logs at or above this threshold go to stderr (default 1)
+      --stderrthreshold severityFlag                                     logs at or above this threshold go to stderr (default 1)
       --stream_buffer_size int                                           the number of bytes sent from vtgate for each stream call.
 It's recommended to keep this value in sync with vttablet's query-server-config-stream-buffer-size. (default 32768)
       --stream_health_buffer_size uint                                   max streaming health entries to buffer per streaming health client (default 20)
       --table-refresh-interval int                                       interval in milliseconds to refresh tables in status page with refreshRequired class